Pinworm (parasite): Infection

 E. vermicularis causes the medical condition pinworm infection also known as enterobiasis, whose primary symptom is itching in the anal area.
 Extraintestinal disease is rare and most commonly involves the female reproductive tract, but spleen abscess has also been reported.
-Enterobius vermicularis infections are found to be correlated with stunting and lower mean I.Q. among prepubescent children.
+In conditions of rural poverty, Enterobius vermicularis infections are reported to be correlated with stunting and lower mean I.Q. among prepubescent children.

+Diagnosis and treatment

+A parasitic pinworm infection can be diagnosed by examining the anal area for visible eggs or worms, ideally at night due to the nocturnal nature of E. vermicularis.
+Another common at-home test is referred to as the “tape test”, during which tape is applied to the skin around the anus, preferably in the morning before showering or using the toilet.
+If any eggs are present, they will stick to the tape, which can then be taken to be examined by a medical professional.
+Once diagnosed, pinworm infections can be treated with an anti-parasite medication that will kill the worms.

+The medications that are most commonly prescribed for pinworms are albendazole and mebendazole.
+Initially, a single dose will be given, then followed by a repeat dose two weeks later in order to eliminate any newly-hatched worms that may be present.

 Distribution

 The pinworm has a worldwide distribution, and is the cause of the most common helminthiasis (parasitic worm infection) in the United States, western Europe, and Oceania.
 In the United States, a study by the Center of Disease Control reported an overall incidence rate of 11.4% among children.
 Pinworms are particularly common in children, with prevalence rates in this age group having been reported as high as 61% in India, 50% in England, 39% in Thailand, 37% in Sweden, and 29% in Denmark.
 Finger sucking has been shown to increase both incidence and relapse rates, and nail biting has been similarly associated.
 Because it spreads from host to host through contamination, pinworms are common among people living in close contact, and tends to occur in all people within a household.
-The prevalence of pinworms is not associated with gender, nor with any particular social class, race, or culture.
+The prevalence of pinworms is not associated with gender, nor with any particular social class, race, or culture, but tends to have a higher rate of prevalence in those with learning difficulties.
 Pinworms are an exception to the tenet that intestinal parasites are uncommon in affluent communities.

 A fossilized nematode egg was detected in 240 million-year-old fossil dung, showing that parasitic pinworms already infested pre-mammalian cynodonts.
 The earliest known instance of the pinworms associated with humans is evidenced by pinworm eggs found in human coprolites carbon dated to 7837 BC found in western Utah.